csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - Spaces are counted exactly if they are inside string data, e.g. `"Hello      world!"` is different from `"Hello world!"`
     - Otherwise, entire program could be written on one line^[Well, if there are no in-line comments in it.
 Can you figure out why?]; it would have the same meaning
 - All C# applications must have a `Main` method
-    - Name must match exactly, otherwise .NET runtime will get confused
+    - Name must match exactly, otherwise .NET run-time will get confused
-    - This is the first code to run when the application starts -- any other code (in methods) will only run when its method is called
+    - This is the first code to execute when the application starts -- any other code (in methods) will only execute when its method is called

 ## Conventions of C# Programs